 The actual landing on Venus would involve rocket-braking against the planet's gravitational field from a distance of a few thousand kilometres, and possibly the use of hypersonic glides in the upper atmosphere.
 The German theoreticians believed that the whole energy of approach to a planet with atmosphere could be dissipated by airresistance, through a series of grazing contacts, but this will not be certain until a good deal more is known about flight in the ionosphere at Mach numbers of 20 and more.
 [A Mach is a unit of speed, taking the velocity of sound in air as 1.
-At sea level, a Mach number of 1 equals about 770 mi./ trip would last just over two years, though less than half this time would be spent in space.
+At sea level, a Mach number of 1 equals about 770 mi./ hour.]

 The return journey from Venus would be identical in its duration and in the velocities required to make the orbital changes.
 Needless to say, it would be necessary to wait on Venus until the two planets came into the correct relative positions again.
-Unfortunately this waiting period would be 470 days, so that the complete round energy required for the trip, with landing, is considerably less than in the case of Venus, owing to the lower gravity of Mars.
-With the necessary waiting period on Mars, the total time for the round trip would be about two years eight months.
+Unfortunately this waiting period would be 470 days, so that the complete round of the Imperator, a series of articles on the subject of Interplanetary Travel have been selected by